SarodYatawatta/smart-calibration/README.md

 # Smart Calibration
 Using reinforcement learning for hyperparameter tuning in calibration of radio telescopes, and in other data processing pipelines (like elastic net regerssion).
-Code to accompany the paper **Deep reinforcement learning for smart calibration of radio telescopes**.
+Code to accompany the paper [Deep reinforcement learning for smart calibration of radio telescopes](https://arxiv.org/abs/2102.03200).

 RL agent code is based on [this code](https://github.com/philtabor/Youtube-Code-Repository.git).